All road users should be aware of the Code

 The Highway Code is based on the Great Britain version.
 Although Northern Ireland road safety legislation continues to be brought into line with that in Great Britain, there are some differences which it has been necessary to reflect in this issue.

-For example, many Northern Ireland road users may not be familiar with equestrian and puffin crossings or trams.
+For example, many Northern Ireland road users may not be familiar with equestrian crossings or trams.

 References to these issues have, however, been included as Northern Ireland residents who plan to visit Great Britain might find them helpful.